rickdtc/whatsdetta/README.md

 2. It's currently in pause in development because all the devs have gotten too gangsta to work on it

 # Very important Update
-Apparentlly the fork of this repo called `vendetta` on mobile got archive, RIP
+Apparently the fork of this repo called `vendetta` on mobile got archived, RIP

 ## Note
 This is a completely satire repository, if you're the developer of Vendetta (Maisy and the others) and wish to see this stop, feel free to contact me via discord, I am in your server and is pretty active